ans-group/docs.ukfast.co.uk/source/operatingsystems/linux/magento_optimized_stacks/magento2/filediroutsidepub.md

  ~]$ nginx -s reload
 ```

-You should now be able to access the new file without any issues:
+You should now be able to access sitemap.xml without any issues:

 ```bash
  ~]$ curl -I www.example.com/sitemap.xml